Texas Holdem Terms

 Scare Card

-A card that is on the board that can ruin a made hand.
-It will usually be a higher-ranked card.
+A scare card is one on the board that can ruin a made hand.
+It will usually be a higher-ranked card or match the suit of several other cards.

 Semi Bluff

-Making a bet with a solid drawing hand.
+Making a bet with a solid drawing hand is a semi-bluff.

 Set

-Three of a kind, with two of them in a player’s hole cards.
+Three of a kind, with two of them in a player’s hole cards is a set.

 Shark